alverena/documentation/admin_guide/app_look_feel/system_config.rst

 .. hint::

-    If :ref:`attachments are enabled for an entity <user-guide-entity-management-create-attachments>`, the settings will be applied only if that mime type list is empty.
+    If attachments are enabled for an entity (see steps 5 of the :ref:`Create an Entity <doc-entity-actions-create>` instruction), the settings will be applied only if entity's mime type list is empty.

 .. _admin-configuration-emails: